Home Fire Safety

 94% of U.S homes have smoke alarm's but up to

-Alarms but up to 1/3 of the alarms are not working properly
+1/3 of the alarm's are not functioning properly

 80% of all fires happen at Home and most fire

 - Place smoke alarms next to bedrooms, replace batteries once a year.
 If a smoke alarm activates with no presence of smoke, check the battery or clear the opening where the smoke enters the smoke alarm for any possible build up of spider webs, insects or dust.
-A pressurized can of air spray helps best.
+A pressurized can of air spray works best or vacuum cleaner.

 - Practice exit drills in the home ( E.D.I.T.H) and have a meeting place in front and away from your home.
 You only have about two minutes to get out !!!!!

 - Preferably sleep with doors closed.
-In the event of a fire - touch the door handle feeling for the heat of a fire, if hot proceed to exit through a window.
+In the event of a fire - touch the door and handle feeling for the heat of a fire, if hot proceed to exit through a window.

 - If the location of your bedroom is on a second floor or higher - Remain Calm, keep the door CLOSED seal the bottom of the door with clothes or blankets.
-Open window, turn the light on and attempt to get someone's attention.
-Call 911 giving the operator your exact location and wait for firefighters to arrive.
-Encapsulate yourself in the room.
-The average response time in Austin is 4-8 minutes.
+Open the window, turn the light on and attempt to get someone's attention.
+Call 911 giving the 911 operator your exact location and wait for firefighters to arrive.
+ENCAPSULATE yourself in the safety of your room.

 You can Breathe better, You can See better and it's not as Hot.
 For every

 - If your clothes catch on fire -

 Major causes of Home fires:

-1. Unattended Cooking - unattended / grease fires - NEVER use water on a grease fire, instead- 1. use a lid to smother it, do not lift the lid too soon, turn off the burner and never move a burning pan 2.apply baking soda 3. use a fire extinguisher
+1. Unattended Cooking- Unattended / grease fires - NEVER use water to extinguish a grease fire, instead - 1.
+Use a lid to smother it, do not lift the lid too soon, turn off the burner and never move a burning pan 2.
+Apply baking soda

 3. Smoking- Properly discard all smoking materials, use designated areas for smoking.
 SMOKING is the leading cause of fire deaths in the U.S. !!!